List of Squeeze band members: 1974–1982

-Glenn Tilbrook and Chris Difford formed Squeeze in March 1974, later completing the lineup with the additions of bassist Harri Kakoulli, keyboardist Jools Holland and drummer Paul Gunn.
+Glenn Tilbrook and Chris Difford formed Squeeze in March 1974, initially using several different names including Skyco.
+They later (circa 1975) completed the lineup with the additions of bassist Harri Kakoulli, keyboardist Jools Holland and drummer Paul Gunn.
 In 1976, Gunn was replaced by Gilson Lavis, who had previously toured with artists including Chuck Berry, Dolly Parton and Jerry Lee Lewis.
 The band released their first EP Packet of Three in 1977, followed by their self-titled full-length debut the next year.
 Shortly after the release of the group's second album Cool for Cats in April 1979, Kakoulli was replaced by John Bentley.
 The new lineup released the single "Christmas Day" later in the year, followed by their third album Argybargy in early 1980.
 During the subsequent promotional tour, Holland left in August 1980 to start a solo career.

 Holland was replaced by Paul Carrack, formerly of Roxy Music, although his appointment was not announced until early 1981.
 By September that year, after the release and promotion of East Side Story, the keyboardist had left again to join Carlene Carter's backing band.
 He was replaced a couple of months later by Sinceros keyboardist Don Snow.
 The new lineup issued Sweets from a Stranger and the single "Annie Get Your Gun" in 1982, before disbanding at the end of the year.
 The breakup was attributed to Tilbrook and Difford being "Tired of touring and [the band's] frustrating commercial fortunes".